tamunoWoks/Business_Intelligence_with_PowerBI/Part1b.md

 Using the enterprise BI tool, interested parties can produce visualizations via reports, dashboards, and KPIs.
 Many tools allow for collaboration and sharing among groups, because data changes over time.

-Here are four actions right now you can take to transform raw data into readily accessible data:
+Here are four actions BI tools allow to transform raw data into readily accessible data:
--
+- Collect and transform your data:
+When using multiple data sources, BI tools allow you to extract, transform, and load (ETL) data from structured and unstructured sources.
+When that process is complete, you can then store the data in a central repository so that an application can analyze and query the data.